 All the required training – from ideation to experimentation – was hosted within Conductor itself, making this phased approach possible.

 Through Academy, Conductor’s fully integrated and interactive learning system, innovators had access to a catalogue of internally created and externally sourced courses and specialties to help move innovators along their journey.
-Innovators could enroll in courses on topics like Selling Your Idea and specializations like Mobilizing an Implementation Team, depending on their Innovation Funnel phase, the theme of their proposed idea, or other criteria.
+Innovators could enroll in courses on topics like Selling Your Idea and specializations like Mobilizing an Implementation Team, depending on their innovation funnel phase, the theme of their proposed idea, or other criteria.

 Knowing that great ideas can come from every corner of the company and the globe, our client wanted to tap into the entire organization.
 Any team member could submit their ideas through the central innovation portal.
 The Innovation Committee and other team members involved in a given project would then review and comment on the ideas, contributing to their evolution and ultimately, providing funding and mentorship through the idea’s execution.

 As part of their innovation protocol, the firm’s leadership team would issue challenges as an effective call to action for ideas around a particular theme or topic.
 Often, the challenge was to either provide a solution a pressing problem or just to simply inspire out-of-the-box, disruptive thinking.

 Once ideas were ready to be reviewed, the head of the Innovation Committee was notified, reviewed the idea, and either accepted it, rejected it, or collaborated with the ideators to improve it.
 Once their ideas were accepted, innovators were invited to present at Pitch Day, a “Shark Tank” style vetting process, where top ideas were pitched to the entire Innovation Committee.